Coping with AIDS and HIV

 Guilt: It is not unusual for people to blame themselves for illness and to feel it is punishment.
 This guilt can be worsened by society's prejudice and ignorance about HIV and AIDS.
 It is important, if you are HIV positive, to seek out those who are accepting and supportive.

 Sadness: HIV disease means life changes and losses of one kind or another.
 Sadness is an understandable reaction.
 Sadness lifts for most people as they adjust.
 On the other hand, it can turn sometimes slowly and subtly, sometimes quickly into a more serious problem, called Depression.
 If you are feeling depressed, it is important that you talk your feelings out.
 Your physician as well as knowledgeable and supportive friends and loved ones can help.
 Remember that there is always help through counseling, and any strong and lasting reaction calls for some kind of assistance.

 What other psychiatric reactions are possible with HIV disease?

 Many people with HIV disease do not develop serious emotional illness.
 However, if you develop any of the following reactions, it is important that you seek treatment.

-- Psychotic symptom: People may develop hallucinations, seeing things or hearing things that other people do not.
+- Psychotic symptom: People in psychosis may develop hallucinations, seeing things or hearing things that other people do not.
 They also may become "delusional," developing strange, unrealistic, and very unlikely ideas.
 For example, they may think that even their closest friends are plotting to harm them or that secret organizations are spying on them, bugging their telephone or sending messages by television or radio.
 These are just a few examples of the many forms psychosis can take.

 - Alcohol and drug abuse: Some people may try to numb their feelings by abusing drugs and alcohol.
 At times, the person has a history of such problems.
 At other times, they begin to abuse drugs and alcohol after they learn they are HIV positive or develop symptoms of AIDS.